angular/angular/aio/content/guide/upgrade.md

 <code-example path="upgrade-phonecat-2-hybrid/app/main-aot.ts" header="app/main-aot.ts">
 </code-example>

-And that's all you need do to get the full benefit of AOT for Angular apps!
+And that's all you need do to get the full benefit of AOT for Angular applications!
 -->

 ## PhoneCat Upgrade Tutorial